Pregnancy Calculator NHS: Accurate Due Date Calculator, Conception & Week-by-Week Guide

 What is Naegele’s Rule?

-Naegele’s Rule calculates your estimated due date by taking the first day of your last menstrual period (LMP), adding seven days, and then counting forward nine months.
-In total, this adds up to 280 days, or 40 weeks, which is considered the typical length of a pregnancy
+Naegele’s Rule calculates your estimated due date by taking the first day of your (LMP), adding many weeks pregnant to the calculation. seven days, and then counting forward nine months.
+In total, this adds up to 280 days, or 40 weeks, which is considered the typical length of a pregnancy.

 For example, if your LMP was January 10, 2026: